consilience/laravel-message-flow/README.md

     --provider="Consilience\Laravel\MessageFlow\MessageFlowServiceProvider"
 ```

-You can then run `php artisan migrate` to migrate the database.
+You can then run `php artisan migrate` to create the message flow inbound
+and outbound tables.

 # Setting Up a Shared Queue (Redis Example)